ACT Assessment

 After the test date:

-• Score reports are normally mailed about 3-8 weeks after the test date.
+Official ACT score reports are typically mailed to you approximately 3-8 weeks after your test date.

 Testing for Students with Disabilities